Aquaponics Library

 Date: Thu, 14 Jan 1999

-right?, But what about the nitrogen?
-What ratio of carbon to
+newspaper, right?, But what about the nitrogen?
+What ratio of carbon to nitrogen

-HUFAs, PUFAs, and EFAs (info about various classes of fatty
+have on HUFAs, PUFAs, and EFAs (info about various classes of fatty acids) that

 Thanks